-If you are embarking upon a divorce then you probably understand that it is not an easy process to go through.
-One of the difficult aspects of a divorce is how to properly characterize the property that you and your spouse own.
-Meaning: is an asset part of one of your separate estates or is it part of the community estate and thus subject to being divided up in the divorce.
+If you embark upon divorce, you probably understand that it is not an easy process.
+One of the problematic aspects of a divorce is properly characterizing the property that you and your spouse own.
+Meaning: is an asset part of one of your separate estates, or is it part of the community estate and thus subject to being divided up in the divorce.

-Let’s look at the burden of proof that either you or your spouse have to bear in order to prove that an asset is not community property.
+Let's look at the burden of proof that either you or your spouse have to bear to prove that an asset is not community property.

 What is clear and convincing evidence?

-In the previous section to this blog post I utilized the phrase “clear and convincing” evidence to describe the level of proof needed to rebut the presumption that all property owned by you and your spouse is community in nature.
-Clear and convincing is not just a tidy phrase that I wanted to use to sound smart.
-It is the legal standard by which a judge will apply the facts and evidence made available to him or her in order to determine whether or not the community property presumption has been rebutted.
+In the previous section of this blog post, I utilized the phrase "clear and convincing" evidence to describe the level of proof needed to rebut the presumption that all property owned by you and your spouse is a community in nature.
+Clear and convincing is not just a tidy phrase that I wanted to sound smart.
+It is the legal standard by which a judge will apply the facts and evidence available to them to determine whether or not the community property presumption has been rebutted.

 Tracing the title of an asset

-If you are the spouse who is asserting that an asset is your separate property you must be able to establish when title in the asset came to be in your name.
-For a piece of real estate or other property in which title is established the date on which you purchased the home or raw land is the relevant date for title tracing purposes
+If you are the spouse who asserts that an asset is your separate property, you must be able to establish when the title in the support came to be in your name.
+For a piece of real estate or other property in which title is found, the date on which you purchased the home or raw land is the relevant date for marker tracking purposes.

-Your asset will remain separate property as long as you can overcome the presumption that the asset is community property- no matter how the asset has changed from the first date that you owned it until the current date.
-If, however, you commingle your separate property with the community property owned by you and your spouse the separate property can lose its designation as such.
-Be careful that if you own separate property to never mix it with any property that is part of the community estate.
+Your asset will remain separate property as long as you can overcome the presumption that the support is community property- no matter how the investment has changed from the first date you owned it until the current date.
+If you blend your separate property with the community property owned by you and your spouse, the individual property can lose its designation as such.
+Be careful that if you own particular property, never mix it with any property part of the community estate.

 What is the goal of tracing in the context of community/separate property?

-In utilizing tracing, you are seeking to show a judge the clear and convincing evidence that she will need to see before determining which column to place that particular asset into.
+In utilizing tracing, you seek to show a judge the clear and convincing evidence that she will need to see before determining which column to place that particular asset into.

 An examination of the most commonly utilized method of tracing in Texas divorces

-Now that we have introduced the topic of tracing let’s actually get into one of the ways that you can actually go about proving to a judge that an asset is a part of your separate estate.
+Now that we have introduced the topic of tracing let's get into one of the ways you can prove to a judge that an asset is a part of your separate estate.

-The most utilized method for tracing money from commingled bank accounts back to where the asset originated from is called the community out first theory of tracing.
-This method centers around the concept that when spending occurs it is the community resources that are spent first before separate funds are ever touched.
+The most utilized method for tracing money from commingled bank accounts back to where the asset originated in the community out the first theory of tracing.
+This method centers around the concept that when spending occurs, the community resources are spent first before separate funds are ever touched.

-This theory has been developed in Texas over the course of many years.
-Let’s discuss a few hypothetical situations that can illustrate just what this theory actually entails.
+This theory has been developed in Texas over many years.
+Let's discuss a few hypothetical situations that illustrate what this theory entails.

 Hypothetical example No. 1

-Suppose that you and your wife own a shared bank account which contains $1,500 in community estate funds.
-Your wife comes into an inheritance that totals $3,000 and is considered her separate income as inheritances are an accepted form of separate income under the family laws in Texas.
-As a result, in your one bank account, there are community funds and your wife’s separate funds that have been deposited.
+Suppose that you and your wife own a shared bank account containing $1,500 in community estate funds.
+Your wife comes into an inheritance that totals $3,000 and is considered her separate income as inheritances are an accepted form of individual income under the family laws in Texas.
+As a result, in your one bank account, there are community funds and your wife's separate funds that have been deposited.

-Over the course of a number of years, you all have made more deposits and have made withdrawals as well.
-The balance in the account never went below $3,000 (the total amount of money deposited into the account from your wife’s inheritance).
-One day in the future money from this account is utilized in order to put a down payment down on a tract of land.
-The account is left with less than $3,000 in it.
+Throughout several years, you all have made more deposits and have made withdrawals as well.
+The balance in the account never went below $3,000 (the total amount of money deposited into the account from your wife's inheritance).
+One day in the future, money from this account is utilized to put a down payment down on a tract of land.
+The report is left with less than $3,000 in it.
 So, is the tract of land part of the community estate or part of the separate estate?

-It is likely that a court would presume that the community funds would be withdrawn first before your wife’s funds were tapped in order to make the down payment.
-Since the funds in the account never got below the $3,000 in separate income (at least until the time the down payment was made), the balance in the account should be determined to be the separate property of your wife.
+A court would likely presume that the community funds would be withdrawn first before your wife's funds were tapped to make the down payment.
+Since the funds in the account never got below the $3,000 in separate income (at least until the time the down payment was made), the balance in the report should be determined to be the respective property of your wife.

 Hypothetical example No. 2

-Look to the real estate the business was located on, the tools utilized in performing the services the business provides as well as the assets of the business.
-If your spouse owned those prior to your marriage and simply utilized them in the day to day operations of the business there being characterized as separate property of your ex-spouse through the end of your marriage.
-This includes money utilized in the account shared by you and your spouse that was used to buy a new inventory of items
+Look to the real estate the business was located on, the tools utilized in performing the services the company provides, as well as the assets of the company.
+If your spouse owned those before your marriage and used them in the business's day-to-day operations, they are characterized as separate property of your ex-spouse through the end of your wedding.
+This includes money used in the account you and your spouse shared to buy a new inventory of items.

 Hypothetical example No. 3

 A check representing the entirety of that inheritance was deposited into your checking account.
-Immediately thereafter your spouse purchased a rental home using funds from your joint checking account.
+Immediately after that, your spouse purchased a rental home using funds from your joint checking account.

-In this situation, despite the fact that the money in your checking account would have been “commingled” it is fairly easy to segregate the community income from the separate property.
-If you and your spouse were to get a divorce it would take too much effort for your spouse to trace his depositing a large check into the checking account.
+In this situation, even though the money in your checking account would have been "commingled," it is pretty easy to segregate the community income from the separate property.
+If you and your spouse were to get a divorce, it would take too much effort for your spouse to trace his depositing an extensive check into the checking account.

 Questions about community property and tracing?
 Contact the Law Office of Bryan Fagan, PLLC

-If you have questions about this subject or any other in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have questions about this subject or any other in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations to people like yourself who have questions about family law and their families.
 We represent clients across southeast Texas and would be honored to do the same for you and your family.
-Entering into a family law case with a good base of knowledge is crucial and we will do our best to help you in that regard.
+Entering into a family law case with a good knowledge base is crucial, and we will do our best to help you in that regard.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"